 Does the Body Store Progesterone USP?

-Several years ago a “theory” about progesterone USP cream and how it is used by the body was posted in an online article that basically stated: “… progesterone is highly fat soluble and once applied to the skin will store itself in a woman’s fat tissue.
+Several years ago a “theory” about progesterone USP cream and how the body uses it was posted in an online article that basically stated: “… progesterone is highly fat soluble and once applied to the skin will store itself in a woman’s fat tissue.
 When one first uses the cream, there is no problem here as the fat stores are very low.
 But as time goes on, the cream accumulates and contributes to disruptions in the adrenal hormones such as DHEA, cortisol, and testosterone.”
-Of course, many grabbed this theory and it spread like wildfire among women and practitoners causing many to question the use of progesterone USP.
+Of course, many grabbed this info and it spread like wildfire among women and practitioners causing many to question the use of progesterone USP.

-The theory that, in females, natural progesterone is absorbed by fat and released as needed has no proof.
-However, there is ample evidence that virtually all of a dose of transdermal progesterone cream is absorbed rapidly into the bloodstream and thus is not stored.
-It is important to understand that using correct application sites (as well as rotating application sites) are extremely important and can determine whether or not progesterone cream will be effectively utilized by the body.
+The belief that, in females, natural progesterone is absorbed by fat and released as needed is not entire true.
+However, there is ample evidence that virtually all of a dose of transdermal progesterone cream is absorbed rapidly into the bloodstream and thus not stored.
+It is important to understand that using correct application sites (as well as rotating application sites) is extremely important and can determine whether or not progesterone cream will be effectively utilized by the body.
 Of course, if one rubbed progesterone cream on the buttocks (which is not a recommended application site) every day, there is obviously a chance some of it could be held in fat.
 Progesterone USP should always be applied to thin skin areas where blood vessels can be seen such as the inner arms, hands, neck, chest, back of knees, top and bottom of feet.
-If the progesterone cream is pH balanced, it can be applied around the vaginal area (called trans-mucosal application) and many women report they seem to get effective results with lesser amounts of cream when used in this manner.
-It is important to note that one can have access to the best formulated progesterone USP cream available, but if one does not know or understand how to use natural progesterone USP correctly, most likely maximum benefits will not be fully achieved.
+For many years practitioners were either unaware or not communicating to their clients the importance of applying progesterone cream to the appropriate application sites.
+If the progesterone cream is pH balanced, it can be applied around the vaginal area (called trans-mucosal application).
+Many women report they experience effective results with lesser amounts of cream when used in this manner.

 Using Progesterone UPS

-Before recommending progesterone USP, knowledgeable practitioners will recommend that one’s hormone levels are tested through saliva in order to establish the actual need for hormone therapy and to provide a baseline for future testing.
-Many practitioners do not convey the importance of saliva testing hormone levels before using any type of hormone therapy.
+Before recommending progesterone USP, knowledgeable practitioners will recommend saliva testing the sex hormones as well as cortisol in order to establish the actual need for hormone therapy and to provide a baseline for future testing.
+Many practitioners do not understand the importance of saliva testing hormone levels before using any type of hormone therapy.
 And unfortunately, some practitioners are not educating women about the difference between saliva testing and serum testing as well as why saliva testing is usually more reliable in establishing the need for HRT.

 Although the overuse of progesterone USP is not something that will usually cause harm, the solution that we are after is achieving balance.
-High levels of progesterone showing up on saliva tests almost always indicates contamination of the test (example — one has applied progesterone and then touched their lips or even the top of the testing vial with the hand used to apply the progesterone, etc.), one is using a progesterone dose that is much too high for their physiological need or one is using progesterone and didn’t indicate this on the test questions.
+High levels of progesterone showing up on saliva tests almost always indicates contamination of the test (example — one has applied progesterone and then touched their lips or even the top of the testing vial with the hand used to apply the progesterone, etc.), the amount of progesterone one is using is much too high for the physiological need of their body or one is using progesterone and didn’t indicate this on the saliva test questions.

 Progesterone USP – Hormone Symptom Rescuer?